ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

 .. note::

     One = sign changes the value of a variable.
-Two == equal signs are used to compare two things -- not change their values!
+Two == equal signs are used to test if a variable holds a certain value, without changing its value!

 |CodingEx| **Coding Exercise**

 What will the code below print out?
 Try to guess before you run it!
-Note that 1 equal sign (=) is used to assign a value to a variable, and 2 equal signs (==) are used to test if a variable has a certain value.
+Note that 1 equal sign (=) is used for assigning a value and 2 equal signs (==) for testing values.

 .. activecode:: bool1
    :language: java